timwarnock/best-practices-and-notes/README.md

 fault-tolerant

+And while it's easy to list all the nice attribuets of good code, from full test coverage to clean and readable style, good code always starts off as bad code.
+No one starts writing good code, we edit and massage bad code until it becomes better, and we continuously test and demo our *working* software to users and product managers, refining the code behind the scenes until it slowly approaches what might be considered good.
+But okay, what does that really mean?

 ## high performance
-An application should survive heavy load tests with reasonable performance characteristics (e.g., a well-designed http microservice should handle **at-least** 10,000 tps (transactions-per-second) on a single instance, and scale to 100,000 tps without significant degredation).
+An application should survive heavy load tests with reasonable performance characteristics (e.g., a well-designed http microservice should handle **at-least** 10,000 tps (transactions-per-second) on a single instance, and scale to 100,000 or even a million transactions-per-second without any significant degredation).

 gatling.io